ai-building-blocks/process-files-service/journal.md

 - Selected FastAPI for its async capabilities and automatic OpenAPI documentation
 - Chose SQLite for initial persistence layer due to simplicity
 - Implemented background processing for file monitoring
-- Using UV as package manager for better dependency resolution and performance
+- Using UV as package manager with pyproject.toml for better dependency resolution and performance
 - Implemented ULID-based file naming for uniqueness and sorting capabilities
+- Chose pyproject.toml over requirements.txt for modern Python packaging

 **Technical Debt**:
 - Need to add proper error handling for S3 operations